 Developed by GitHub member, this tool comes in a zip file and takes less than a minute to land on your PC.
 Agree to terms and install the tool and it removes the update instantly.
 It may ask to reboot the PC to apply the changes.
 Download and install this tool on your Windows 7 or Windows 8.1 PC and get rid of the upgrade notifications.

-While you can anytime edit your PC settings and stop automatic downloading of Windows 10, these free tools let you disable Get Windows 10 app, Upgrade to Windows 10 notification, and prevent the silent & automatic download of Windows 10 upgrade files on your PC – easily, with a click!
+While you can anytime edit your PC settings and stop the automatic downloading of Windows 10, these free tools let you disable Get Windows 10 app, Upgrade to Windows 10 notification, and prevent the silent & automatic download of Windows 10 upgrade files on your PC – easily, with a click!

 While Microsoft keeps fixing the reported bugs and adding new features to the Windows 10 OS, it is always your choice to upgrade to the latest version of Windows or to stick with your existing one with your own settings.